ecubus/EcuBus-Pro/resources/examples/uds_hex_s19_file/readme.md

-# UDS Hex File Programming Example
+# UDS File Programming Example

-This example demonstrates how to program a hex file into an ECU using UDS (Unified Diagnostic Services) protocol.
-The project shows how to use `HexMemoryMap` to parse a hex file and program it into an ECU using block transfer.
+This example demonstrates how to program hex and S-record files into an ECU using UDS (Unified Diagnostic Services) protocol.
+The project shows how to use `HexMemoryMap` and `S19MemoryMap` to parse Intel HEX and Motorola S-record files and program them into an ECU using block transfer.

 ## Overview